openturns/openturns/python/doc/theory/meta_modeling/pce_cross_validation.rst

 The cross-validation of a polynomial chaos expansion uses the theory presented in :ref:`cross_validation`.
-In [blatman2009]_ page 84, the author applies the LOO equation to polynomial chaos expansion.
+In [blatman2009]_ page 84, the author applies the LOO equation to polynomial chaos expansion
-The appendice D page 203 gives a proof.
+(see appendix D page 203 for a proof).
 If the coefficients are estimated from integration, the same derivation cannot, in theory, be applied.